 The problems confidential roll-ups solve include:

 Most L2s in the space require a centralized sequencer/aggregator/proof generator creating a single point of failure.
-Obscuro is entirely decentralized from day one through TEEs and POBI.
+Obscuro is entirely decentralized from day one through Secure Enclaves and POBI.
 Run by its users, Obscuro is unstoppable, uncensorable and will never go down.

 The ability to use the entire Ethereum Virtual Machine as provided by GETH.
 There is no need to build a custom EVM with limited functionality or a requirement for developers to change how they build Ethereum applications.

-Last but not least, total privacy over the entire L2 by encrypting the ledger.
+Last but not least, total encryption over the entire L2.

 Obscuro introduces a novel protocol called Proof of Block Inclusion.
 It is this protocol that drives the consensus for confidential roll-ups.